xsb/dog/DOGFILE_SPEC.md

 ### exec

-The default executor is `sh` on UNIX-like operating systems and `cmd` on Windows (not tested yet).
-There is no need to use the *exec* directive when using them.
+When this directive is not defined, the default executor is `sh` on UNIX-like operating systems and `cmd` on Windows (not tested yet).

 Additional executors are supported if they are present in the system.
 The following example uses the Ruby executor to print 'Hello World'.